 Why?
 Because last year saw huge gains in the market — but I guarantee you that not everything in your portfolio rose evenly.
 As a result, you’re probably not properly allocated for the market this year.

 Investigating My Portfolio

 Let’s take my portfolio for example.
 Here’s my target asset allocation and what my portfolio was at the beginning of 2013:

 So, what happened in 2013?
-U.S. Large Cap Stocks took off running, and skewed my portfolio allocation.
+U.S. large-cap stocks took off running, and skewed my portfolio allocation.
 Plus, I had some huge individual winners in this segment, so it really skewed everything.
-Also, I sold off a lot of my bonds early in 2013 in anticipation of rising interest rates, which was a huge in avoiding losses as well.
+Also, I sold off a lot of my bonds early in 2013 in anticipation of rising interest rates, which was a huge factor in avoiding losses as well.

 Here’s what my portfolio looks like today:

 - 16% U.S. small-cap stocks